 I am a doctoral candidate in the John and Willie Leone Family Department of Energy and Mineral Engineering (EME) at Penn State.
-My advisors are Professors Jeffrey R.S.
-Brownson and George S. Young.
+My advisor is Professor Jeffrey R.S.
+Brownson.

 My research interests are related to the integration of renewable sources of energy (particularly solar energy conversion systems) into electric power systems.
-I am interested in a variety of statistical and optimization problems that arise in this space.
+In particular, I am interested in operational decision making under uncertainty, including generation capacity expansion and unit commitment.
 For more detailed information, see my research page.